Area 11: The U.S. During the Struggle for Civil Rights (1960s-1970s)

 Why do you think they chose to head the list of their demands with “OUR HUMANITY DEMANDS” instead of, say, “We Demand”?

 Under the “Our Humanity Demands” section, you’ll notice that the Black Student Alliance is making demands of universities, athletic directors and students throughout the Western Athletic Conference (WAC).
 In addition to Wyoming and BYU, the WAC at the time included the University of Utah, Arizona State, University of Texas at El Paso, University of Arizona, Colorado State University and the University of New Mexico—all of which played each other every year in the major sports.
 What political decision did the students make by including WAC officials in their demands?
 Why do you think they did that?
 Explain in a few sentences.
+Be as specific as possible.
 Hint: What’s a boycott?

 2. Study the University of Wyoming Trustees’ Statement

 Click on this image of a carbon copy of the statement issued by the University of Wyoming Trustees at 3:15 a.m.
 Friday, October 18, 1969, after a meeting that had lasted seven hours.